cloudforet-io/console/README.md

 ## 👋 Show your support

 Give a ⭐️ if this project helped you!
-Also, We provide [Contributing Guide](github.com/spaceone-dev/console-client/contributing-guide.md) for you.
+We are preparing Contributing Guide!

 &nbsp;
 &nbsp;